Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_tool_details.md

 **[-j, -\-core-id \<ID\>]**: Unique identifier for core \<0 to 4095\>.
 If not specified, core parameter is set to all cores in a given cache.

+**[-\-promotion-count \<NUMBER\>]**: Specify number of IO operations required for the tracking information of a sequential stream to be moved from a per-CPU data structures to the global data structures.
+This process of moving tracking information to global context is called stream promotion.
+Once a stream is promoted, CAS will continue recognize its continuation even after application gets migrated to another CPU.
+If a stream is migrated to another CPU before it gets promoted, it will not be recognized as a continuation and it will be treated as a new stream instead.
+The lower the promotion threshold, the more synchronization between processors occurs, potentially affecting IO performance.
+On the other hand, the higher the promotion threshold, the more likely it is for CAS to lose track of sequential stream due to its origin application being moved to another CPU.
+Recommendation is to set this parameter to value low enough so that an I/O stream is expected to send this many I/O requests before being rescheduled to another CPU.

 ###  cleaning